stoppegp/wp-gcm/readme.txt

 * For a little fee custom Android Blog App,

 == Installation ==
-1. Upload the folder 'gcm' to the '/wp-content/plugins' directory on your server,
+1. Upload the folder 'wp-gcm' to the '/wp-content/plugins' directory on your server,
 2. Go to 'Plugins' trough the admin dashboard and activate the plugin,
 3. After the activation you will be redirected to the settings page where you can setup the plugin.
 You need your Api-key,
 4. When everything is setted up click save, and your finished!,